 - Now do I segment my clients more around how they want to be engaged rather than how much monies they have for investing?

-With technologies such as Financial Simplicity that can enable very efficient and massively scalable advisory or discretionary portfolio propositions, there clearly are opportunities for firms to think hard about, and be creative with, the type of propositions they want to offer, and accommodate broader ranges of clients.
+With digital platforms such as Financial Simplicity that can enable very efficient and massively scalable advisory or discretionary portfolio propositions, there clearly are opportunities for firms to think hard about, and be creative with, the type of propositions they want to offer, and accommodate broader ranges of clients.
 The profitability of each proposition I suspect will be quite influenced by how regulators regulate the different proposition types, overlaid with the increasing ease of use of networked technologies to bring the adviser and the client closer together.

 I also am guessing that moving forward, wealth management firms may find themselves in a position where the client may have apps and technologies in their hands that will define how their service providers will interact with them if they want their business.
 The ever changing technological, regulatory and social landscape that we operate in I doubt will keep evolving and changing.